 “Why should I create a Go-to-Market (GTM) plan?”

-For many businesses, “going to market” means announcing their new feature on social media and to their email list.
-Additionally, some may even invest in a press release service to announce it or pitch a self-created press release to a local or national news outlet.
+For many businesses, “going to market” means announcing new products or services on social media and to their email list.
+Or maybe they’ll even invest in a press release service to relevant markets to announce their news to the media.

-In fact, a GTM Plan could be the difference between talking to any person versus talking to the right person.
+In fact, developing a GTM Plan can be the difference between talking to any person versus talking to the right person.

-That’s where we can help.
-Here are four benefits your business may see when you create and invest in a strong go-to-market plan.
+In addition to making sure you’re speaking to your ideal customers, here are the top four benefits your business can see when you create and invest in a strong go-to-market plan:

-If you aren’t aware of what your market looks like:
+If you aren’t aware of what your market looks like, including:

 - Competitors (products, services, and businesses)